sunaku/tork/README.markdown

   * `tork-engine` tells master to run tests and keeps track of test results
   * `tork-master` absorbs test execution overhead and forks to run your tests
   * `tork-remote` remotely controls any tork program running in the same `pwd`
+  * `tork-notify` shows how to receive and process messages from tork programs

 When the herald observes that files in or beneath the current directory have been written to, it tells the driver, which then commands the master to fork a worker process to run the tests affected by those changed files.
-This is all performed automatically.
-But what if you want to manually run a test file?
+This is all performed *automatically*.
+However, to run a test file *manually*, you can:

-You can (re)run any test file by simply saving it!
+  1. Simply save the file!
 When you do, tork tries to figure out which tests inside your newly saved test file have changed (using diff and regexps) and then attempts to run just those.
 To make it run *all* tests in your saved file, simply save the file *again* without changing it.

+  2. Type `t` followed by a space and the file you want to run into `tork`:

+        # run all of test/some_test.rb
+        t test/some_test.rb

+        # run lines 4, 33, and 21 of test/some_test.rb
+        t test/some_test.rb 4 33 21

+  3. Send a `["run_test_file"]` message to `tork-engine` using `tork-remote`:

+        # run all of test/some_test.rb
+        echo run_test_file test/some_test.rb | tork-remote tork-engine

+        # run lines 4, 33, and 21 of test/some_test.rb
+        echo run_test_file test/some_test.rb 4 33 21 | tork-remote tork-engine

 ## Installation